OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 # Office Add-ins platform overview

 You can use the Office Add-ins platform to build solutions that extend Office applications and interact with content in Office documents.
 With Office Add-ins, you can use familiar web technologies such as HTML, CSS, and JavaScript to extend and interact with Word, Excel, PowerPoint, OneNote, Project, and Outlook.
-Your solution can run in Office across multiple platforms, including Office for Windows, Office Online, Office for the Mac, and Office for the iPad.
+Your solution can run in Office across multiple platforms, including Office for Windows, Office web clients, Office for the Mac, and Office for the iPad.

 Office Add-ins can do almost anything a webpage can do inside a browser.
 Use the Office Add-ins platform to: